agarcia0991/Bitcoin-vs-Tweets-Effect-on-Market-Capitalization./README.md

 ![alt text](https://github.com/agarcia0991/Project-4/blob/master/Resources/pexels-david-mcbee-730564.jpg?raw=true)

-The goal of this project was to show if there was any correlation between tweets on Twitter, and Bitcoin's marketcap.
+The goal of this project was to show if there was any correlation between tweets on Twitter (having either hashtag of #BTC or #Bitcoin), and Bitcoin's marketcap.
 For the machine learning (ML) portion of our project, we've used Linear Regression and the following three models:
 * ARMA - Autoregressive Moving Average
 * ARIMA - Autoregressive Integrated Moving Average
 * SARIMA - Seasonal Autoregressive Integrated Moving Average